 Fast forward to 2019!
 RunTheBoro averaged 350 runners per run with the largest run attendance being 400!
 Overall, over 700 unique runners and walkers participated in RunTheBoro 2019!
 WeeDoggie!

 Due to the pandemic, the 2020 RunTheBoro was a virtual event, but we still had 100s of runners running the routes on their own or in small groups each of the 9 weeks!
 The 2021 RunTheBoro took place in the fall due to the pandemic.
 It was awesome to be in person again!

-RunTheBoro 2022 moves back to it’s original springtime slot.
+RunTheBoro 2022 moved back to it’s original springtime slot.
 RunTheBoro 2023 will begin May 6th.
-We’ll continue the newsletter, theme-based runs (there are several cool new murals to add to this year’s City of Murals run!) and our title sponsor Volvo Financial in conjunction with RunnerDude’s Fitness will be providing a brand new pint glass this year for those runners that participate in 5 or more Saturday RunTheBoro runs!
+We’ll continue the newsletter, theme-based runs (there are several cool new murals to add to this year’s City of Murals run!) and our Platinum sponsor Volvo Financial in conjunction with RunnerDude’s Fitness will be providing a brand new pint glass this year for those runners that participate in 5 or more Saturday RunTheBoro runs!
 WeeDoggie!

 My dream of bringing the running community together, exploring our city and celebrating our city is happening thanks to your support.
 The Triad’s running community rocks!